MikeRow/BananoPHP/README.md

 ### lib

-A library that contains useful classes for interfacing with the Nano node or for carrying out operations related to the Nano sphere without directly using the node
+A library that contains useful classes for interfacing with the Nano node or for carrying out operations related to the Nano sphere without directly using the node: NanoBlock, NanoCLI, NanoRPC, NanoRPCExt, NanoTools

-- NanoBlock
-- NanoCLI
-- NanoRPC
-- NanoRPCExt
-- NanoTools

 ### ncm